 Tree trimmings and similar materials, commonly referred to as brush may be placed curbside in lengths not to exceed 4 feet and securely tied in bundles not more than 2 feet thick or 40 pounds in weight.
 Contractors working in a homeowner’s yard must bundle brush accordingly or otherwise dispose of it.
 Loose brush will NOT be picked up.

-Brush is picked up curbside by appointment on Thursday and Friday.
-Please call 732-297-1134 by noon Wednesday to ensure you are on the list.
+Brush is picked up curbside by appointment on the last Wednesday of the month.
+Please call 732-297-1134 by noon Tuesday to ensure you are on the list.

 Why did North Brunswick discontinue collection of grass clippings in paper recyclable bags?